 Groups of six will adore this charming country-style cottage located on the edge of Coniston Water, surrounded by beautiful woodland.
 Spot wildlife from the garden or head to the private swimming area at the lake.

-Blea Brows is a detached slate cottage, formerly the stables of an Edwardian country estate.
-The well-loved three bedroom cottage is set in pleasant woodland, visited by a variety of bird and wildlife.
-Situated at Brown Howe near Water Yeat in the southwest of Coniston Water, there is direct lake access and views to Beacon Fell, where the beautiful Beacon Tarn can be reached within hour.
+This detached slate cottage was formerly the stables of an Edwardian country estate.
+The well-loved, three-bedroom cottage is set in pleasant woodland, visited by a variety of bird and wildlife.
+Situated at Brown Howe near Water Yeat in the south west of Coniston Water, there is direct lake access and views to Beacon Fell, where the beautiful Beacon Tarn can be reached within hour.

 Water Yeat is a small hamlet towards the southern end of the lake.
 It is a serene and remote location with no shops or pub and just a few other buildings.
-A few miles down the road from Blea Brows at Torver are two popular pubs including the Wilson Arms, a family owned pub with a deli and shop attached.
+A few miles down the road from the cottage at Torver are two popular pubs, one a family owned pub with a deli and shop attached.
 There are several good pubs in Coniston and a pub on the A590 to Lowick.

 The cottage itself sleeps six people across three bedrooms.
-Functional and cosy, Blea Brows is perfect for families who are looking for a cosy cottage to use as a launch pad into the southern Lake District.
+Functional and cosy, it's perfect for families who are looking for a cosy cottage to use as a launch pad into the southern Lake District.

 The 19th-century cottage has a right of access to a private ( though shared with the other properties on the estate) lakeside swimming beach, perfect for dogs and supervised children.
 Pull on your wellies and pack a picnic, the perfect way to spend a day.